 I am in the process of archiving all of my serious comics to date on Tapastic and Line Webtoon including the NEVER-BEFORE AVAILABLE ONLINE Tales from the Clarkside companion comic!!
 (You still need to hear Carl’s actual album though, it’s amazing.)
+And here is Down My Street, a set of sequential stories I did for The Sketchbook Project.

 All new and upcoming comic projects will be released first on my Patreon page, where they will be free to read!
 Any help I receive on there is purely for the purpose of helping and is not required to read my comics.